just-jeb/angular-builders/packages/custom-webpack/README.md

 `TargetOptions` follows `target` definition from [this](https://github.com/angular/angular-cli/blob/master/packages/angular_devkit/architect/src/input-schema.json) schema and can be used to manipulate your build based on the build target.

-In this case, `mergeStrategies` and `replaceDuplicatePlugins` options have no effect.
+In this case, `mergeRules` and `replaceDuplicatePlugins` options have no effect.

 `custom-webpack.config.js` example :